CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Introduction

 However, outdoor scenes are dynamic and large-scale, making it impossible to reconstruct the whole scenes for building views.
 Thus, methods in~\citep{xie2020pointcontrast,hou2021exploring,liu2020p4contrast} cannot be directly transferred but there exists two possible alternatives to build views.
-The first idea, embraced by~\citep{liang2021exploring}, is to apply data augmentation to single frame of point cloud and treat the original and augmented versions as different views, as indicated by Figure \ref{figure: example views in introduction} (g) and (h).
+The first idea, embraced by~\citep{liang2021exploring,yin2022proposal}, is to apply data augmentation to single frame of point cloud and treat the original and augmented versions as different views, which are indicated by the first and second pictures in Fig. \ref{figure: example views in introduction} (b).
 However, all the augmentation of point clouds, including random drop, rotation and scaling, can be implemented in a linear transformation and views constructed in this way do not differ enough.
-The second one is to consider point clouds at different timestamps as different views, represented by~\citep{huang2021spatio}.
+The second idea is to consider point clouds at different timestamps as different views, represented by~\citep{huang2021spatio}.
 Yet the moving objects would make it hard to find correct correspondence for contrastive learning.
-See Figure \ref{figure: example views in introduction} (g) and (f), while the autonomous vehicle is waiting for the traffic light to turn green, other cars and pedestrians are moving.
+See the first and third pictures in Fig. \ref{figure: example views in introduction} (b), while the autonomous vehicle is waiting at the crossing, other cars and pedestrians are moving around.
 The autonomous vehicle has no idea about how they move and is not able to find correct correspondence (common semantics).
-Due to these limitations, pre-trained 3D encoders in~\citep{liang2021exploring, huang2021spatio} cannot achieve noticeable improvement when transferring to datasets collected by different LiDAR sensors.
+Due to these limitations, it is still challenging when transferring the pre-trained 3D encoders to datasets collected by different LiDAR sensors. \textit{Could we find better views to learn general representations for outdoor-scene LiDAR point clouds?}